History of aviation in Bangladesh

-The history of aviation in pre-1947 India began with kites, the traditional heavier-than-air man-made object that is flown by one or more people while staying on the ground.
-The first recorded manned flight was arranged by the Dhaka Nawab Family in 1882, which resulted in the death of the flyer.
+The history of aviation in Bangladesh began with kites, the traditional heavier-than-air man-made object, that is flown by one or more people while staying on the ground.
+The first recorded manned flight was arranged by the Dhaka Nawab Family in 1892, which resulted in the death of the flyer.

 Early era

 Unmanned flight

 Kite flying was one of the many different forms of entertainment of the elite people of Dhaka, since the Mughal period.
 It became a festive tradition during the period of Nayeb-e-Nazim Nawajesh Mohammad Khan in the 1740s.
 Kite flying is still a popular pastime in Bangladesh, especially right after the monsoon.
 In the older parts of Dhaka it is one of the most popular activities.
 Kite painting was a specialised art form in the 18th century in Bangladesh.
 Some kites of Bengal has been known to keep flying for three months.
 They were big kites tied to anchors with stout ropes.

 Kite flying festival had long been a major festival.
-The Chaitra Sankranti festival (known as Shakrain or Hakrain in Old Dhaka) is celebrated every year in the last day of the Bengali calendar (30th Choitro, mid April).
-It is a major event for competitive kite flying and boat racing.
+The Chaitra Sankranti festival (known as Shakrain or Hakrain in Old Dhaka) is celebrated annually on the last day of the Bengali calendar (30th Choitro, mid April).
+Traditionally, kite flying and boat racing have been events at the festival.
 Combating fighter kite flyers trying to slash each other's carefully sharpened kite-string is a major part of the competition.
-In West Bengal the major kite flying festival happens on the day of Makar Sankranti or end of winter (mid January), and Vasant Panchami (late February).
+In West Bengal, the major kite flying festival happens on the day of Makar Sankranti or end of winter (mid January), and Vasant Panchami (late February).

 First manned flight

-Jeanette "Jenny" Rummary (performing as "Jeanette Van Tassell" along with Park Van Tassel), was a young balloonist from the United Kingdom, was hired as a part of the Van Tassell Troupe by the then incumbent Nawab Khwaja Ahsanullah to make a balloon ascension and parachute descent.
+Jeanette "Jenny" Rummary (performing as "Jeanette Van Tassell" along with Park Van Tassel), was a young balloonist from the United States, was hired as a part of the Van Tassell Troupe by the then incumbent Nawab Khwaja Ahsanullah to make a balloon ascension and parachute descent.
 She had made several previous parachute descents across India since October 1891.
 At 6.20 pm on 16 March 1892, she launched from the bank of the Buriganga River opposite from the Ahsan Manzil.
 Ascending in the balloon, she jumped via parachute as planned to make her descent but was caught in a Casusrina tree in Ramna Park.
-During her rescue, she unfortunately fell to the ground and died two days later from her injuries.
+During her rescue, she fell to the ground and died two days later from her injuries.
 She was interred in the Christian Cemetery at Narinda, Dhaka.